Recruitment SWOT Analysis

 Ultimately, the purpose of a SWOT analysis is to help companies build on their strengths, minimize or correct their weaknesses, leverage opportunities, and formulate a plan to deal with potential threats.
-Ottawa executive recruiter David Perry while explain a key concept from his book, Hiring Greatness: How to Recruit Your Dream Team and Crush the Competition, during his keynote presentation for Great People Inside last year in Brasov Romania,
+Managing partner David Perry while explain a key concept from his book, Hiring Greatness: How to Recruit Your Dream Team and Crush the Competition, during a keynote presentation for Great People Inside in Brasov Romania explained it this way,

 “Great leaders are strategists first.
 They oversee the crafting and recrafting of the organization’s strategy to adapt to contingencies, identify relevant opportunities, and respond to changes in the industry.
 The strategist chooses a corporation’s direction and decides on its best plan of action.
 All strategists must answer a sole the question: “Does your company matter?”If leaders can’t articulate why their firm exists, what needs its products or services fill, what makes it different from the competition or where its business is headed, then they can’t make the crucial decisions that drive the organization forward, and their subordinates, customers and other stakeholders all will suffer.”

 Recruitment SWOT Analysis – no small task.

 Usually, it’s done in conjunction with the search chair and maybe the search committee.
 (If the role you’re filling is of the super-senior variety, you might want to do it with the board instead.)
 The good news?
 There’s a chance that other departments will have already done a lot of the heavy lifting for you.
-Marketing and sales often conduct SWOT analyses to ensure they understand how the company is perceived in the market.
+Marketing and sales routinely conduct SWOT analyses to ensure they understand how the company is perceived in the market.
 And odds are, the finance group has a business analyst on staff who can help you out, too.